tradlyplatform/marketplace-api/puffin-v2/docs/appfeatures.md

 - Recent list of accounts/stores/profiles
 - Recent list of Listings/Ideas/Postings/Ads

-Coming soon on self serve platform (Available immediately based on manual request)
+Coming soon on SuperAdmin panel (Available immediately based on manual request)
 - Custom collections based on tags
+- Using Attributes filter
+- Category (multiple)
+- Listing title
+- Price (less than, greater than, etc)
+- Offer percent (less than, greater than)
+- Location (kilometer/miles radius)

 ## Banners
 A platform owner able to use this media section to show any sort of communication on this prime placement.